Food truck interior design ideas: layout, workflow, and style

 Where (and How) to Source Decor

 Flea markets, restaurant supply shops, hardware storesâthink outside the big box.
 Hunt for quirky hooks, reclaimed hardware, or splashy ceramics.
 Items with backstory spark conversations, and honestly, they can make the difference between cookie-cutter bland and heartfelt wow.
-Have you discovered an unexpected decor gem in a dusty secondhand corner?
-Thatâs the gold. -
+Unexpected secondhand decor can add character without taking over the truck. -

 Rule-of-Thumb Styling for Kitchen-First Quarters